Search

 Instructor: David Loewenstein

-What did liberty mean to writers and readers in the early modern period?
-One of our greatest English writers, John Milton (1608-1674), redefined the meanings of political, domestic, and religious liberty as he lived through an age of revolution.
-We’ll examine the meanings of liberty in his prose and poetry and see how they compare with our notions today, including contemporary notions of liberalism.
+What did the concept of freedom mean to writers and readers in the early modern period?
+One of our greatest English writers, John Milton (1608-1674), redefined the meanings of political, domestic, and religious freedom as he lived through an age of revolution.
+We’ll examine the meanings of freedom in his prose and poetry and see how they compare with our notions today.
 Related issues—for example, press censorship, religious toleration, and religious and political dissent—will likewise be important to our discussions since they are major issues in his writings.
 We’ll study selections from Milton’s early poetry and his prose before turning our close attention to Paradise Lost, his greatest literary achievement and the finest epic in the English language.
-We’ll conclude by studying Samson Agonistes, Milton’s great drama about liberty and servility.
-As we study Milton’s writings, we’ll also address some of the interpretative issues involved in reading literary texts in their cultural and historical contexts.
-At the same time, we’ll consider how Milton’s writings still speak to us today as we continue to confront such issues as political and religious liberty, freedom and gender relations, religious toleration, and freedom of the press.
+We’ll conclude by studying Samson Agonistes, Milton’s great drama about freedom and servility.
+As we proceed, we’ll consider how Milton’s writings still speak to us today as we continue to confront such issues as political and religious liberty, freedom and gender relations, religious toleration, and freedom of the press.

 Writing assignments will likely include two short papers, a mid-term test, and a final take-home essay question.
 The class will also include a visit to our Library’s Special Collections so that students can view Penn State’s outstanding collection of early editions of works by Milton and other early modern writers.